sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 This sub-section covers the addition/deletion/modification of config DB changes needed for the feature.
 If there is no change in configuration for HLD feature, it should be explicitly mentioned in this section.
 This section should also ensure the downward compatibility for the change.
 -->

-This feature should be disabled/enabled using CONFIG_DB.
+This feature should be disabled/enabled using the existing CONFIG_DB `FEATURE` Table.

-This configuration is backward compatible.
-Upgrade from a SONiC version that does not support this feature does not change the user's expected behavior as this flag is set to be disabled by default.

-This setting can NOT be enabled or disabled at runtime.
-Reboot is required after enabling/disabling this feature to make sure route entry using and not using this NHG feature would not co-exisit in the `APPL_DB`.

-TODO: add schema and example of CONFIG_DB entry to below.
+The key name will be `FEATURE|nexthop_group` with `state` attribute.

 Configuration schema in ABNF format:

 ```
-TODO
+; FEATURE table
+key = FEATURE|nexthop_group     ; FEATURE configuration table
+state = "enabled" or "disabled" ; Globally enable/disable next-hop group feature,
+                                ; by default this flag is disabled
 ```

 Sample of CONFIG DB snippet given below:

 ```
-TODO
+    "FEATURE": {
+        "nexthop_group": {
+            "has_per_asic_scope": "False",
+            "state": "enabled"
+        },
 ```

 ### Warmboot and Fastboot Design Impact